 It was an interesting experience for me to conduct this workshop first in India and then in Europe where not only the the age group but also the mindset and approach of the participants towards the subject was very different .
 In the first one, I had young buddhist nuns as my participants and here there was a group of 20 adults, who had more questions and doubts than the former ones.
 The young nuns had more discipline and playfulness to experiment and experience for what was being shared and the adults had more of skepticism and questions in the beginning.
 But they all came with an open mind and open heart to experience a different experience and i’ll always be grateful for that.

-This workshop that went on for over 3 hours (scheduled to be for 90 minutes), allowed participants to get familiar and intune to be child like and explore their mind-breath-body.
-They began to explore inner dimensions within themselves starting from their own breath.
+This workshop that went on for over 3 hours (scheduled to be for 90 minutes), allowed participants to get familiar and in-tune with the topic and be child like to explore their mind-breath-body.
+They began to explore inner dimensions within themselves starting with their own breath.

 Initially, when I came to Eindhoven, I observed that almost everyone was eager to jump and put labels and compartmentalize experiences or hang on to the words like ‘ breathing techniques’, ‘breath coach’ or ‘how to breathe’.
 And funny enough that no where in my description, i had used these terms.
 So the topic itself was being perceived in a different way than what it was intended to be.
 And that’s largely due to the way the word ‘yoga’ is being looked at nowadays in the entire world.
 People have made a gymnasium out of it.
 The word ‘yoga’ itself means ‘Union’.
 It sounds very lame to me even if it has become so common for anyone to say “I do yoga every morning” or am a “yoga teacher”.
 It’s not a profession but a way of life.
 And no one can teach it to anyone.
 It’s about pointing in the direction that allows one to know oneself at all levels.
 So for me it was more important in the workshop to get the context right, first.